-1. Changes that Require CNCS Approval.
+- 1. Changes that Require CNCS Approval.
 Circumstances may arise within a program that necessitate changing the type of unfilled AmeriCorps member positions awarded to a grantee or subgrantee, or changing the term of service of a currently enrolled member.
 Note that once a member is exited with a partial education award, the remaining portion of that education award is not available for use.
-The following changes require written approval from CNCS's Office of Grants Management as well as written approval and concurrence from the State Commission or National Direct grantee:
+The following changes require written approval from CNCS's Office of Grants Management as well as written approval and concurrence from the State Commission or National Direct grantee: - a.

-- a.
 A change in the number of member service year positions in the grant; and/or - b.
 A change in the funding level of the grant. - 2.
 Changing Slot Types (unfilled positions).
 Except for Full-cost and Professional Corps Fixed Amount grants, grantees or subgrantees may change the type of slots awarded to their program if: - a.
 The change does not increase the total MSYs authorized in the Notice of Grant Award (e.g. one half-time position cannot be changed to one full-time position); and - b.
-The change does not increase the amount of the education award.
+The change does not increase the value of the education award.

-All changes are subject to availability of funds in the Trust, must be Trust neutral, and must comply with all assumptions on which Trust prudence and continued solvency are predicted.
+All changes to slot type are subject to availability of funds in the Trust, must be Trust neutral, and must comply with all assumptions on which Trust prudence and continued solvency are predicted.
 Changes in slot type may be made by the grantee directly in the My AmeriCorps Portal.

 - 3. Changing a Term of Service (currently enrolled positions).
 Changes in terms of service may not result in an increased number of MSYs for the program.
 With the exception of Education Award only grants, grantees with Fixed Amount grants may not convert members to less-than-full-time slots. - a.
 Full-time.
-State Commissions and Parent Organizations may authorize or approve occasional changes of currently enrolled full-time members to less than full-time members.
+State Commissions and National Direct Organizations may authorize or approve occasional changes of currently enrolled full-time members to less than full-time members.
 Impact on program quality should be factored into approval of requests.
 CNCS will not cover health care or childcare costs for less than full-time members.
 It is not allowable to transfer currently enrolled full-time members to a less than full-time status simply to provide a less than full-time education award. - b.
 Less than Full-time.
 CNCS discourages changing less than full-time members to full-time because it is very difficult to manage, unless done very early in the member's term of service.
-State Commissions and Parent Organizations may authorize or approve such changes so long as their current budget can accommodate such changes.
+State Commissions and National Direct Parent Organizations may authorize or approve such changes so long as their current budget can accommodate such changes.
 Programs must keep in mind that a member's minimum 1700 hours must be completed within 12 months of the member's original start date. - c.
 Refilling Slots.
-Eligible AmeriCorps State and National programs that have fully enrolled their awarded member slots are allowed to replace any member who terminates service before completing 30 percent of his/her term provided that the member who is terminated is not eligible for and does not receive a pro-rated education award.
+With the exception of grantees whose awards have special grant conditions under 45 CFR § 2543.14 or § 2541.120, AmeriCorps State and National programs that have fully enrolled their awarded member slots are allowed to replace any member who terminates service before completing 30 percent of his/her term provided that the member who is terminated is not eligible for and does not receive a pro-rated education award.
 Programs may not refill the same slot more than once.